 Children were placed in government custody, with the goal of releasing them to family sponsors or, for certain younger children, placing them in foster care pending the decisions of their immigration court cases.
 Child detention centers are ill-equipped to handle young children and the broad range of ages resulting from family separations.
 There has been no clear procedure for parents who have been detained or deported to follow to track their children or find out how they will be reunified.

 The International Rescue Committe is very concerned about the welfare of children separated from their families and, in particular, about the psychological impact separation has on children.
 Toxic stress from displacement and violence can stunt cognitive development and hinder a child’s ability to learn as well as predispose them to violent and aggressive behavior.

 How is the IRC helping children fleeing from Central America?

-The IRC is helping reunify families who have been released from immigration custody as well as connecting them with critical legal services and psychosocial support and other basic needs.
+The IRC is helping facilitate family reunification as well as connecting reunited parents and children with critical legal services and psychosocial support and other basic needs.

 We will provide a range of services to asylum-seeking families through our 27 offices across the United States.
 These services will be provided in two general areas:

 - Emergency assistance, which may include temporary housing, access to emergency medical services, access to communications, transportation, cash assistance, and other basic needs.